whistlebee/harmat/README.md

 * N-HARM
 * Code testing
-* Integrate the graph-tool branch so it can be used optionally
-* Drop Python 2 compatibility.
-Remove 2/3 stuff (futures, six etc.)
-* Fix the nightmare in node.py
 * Network/Harm separation
 * Informative error messages.
 * Possibly refactor metrics into a separate module